There's nothing like finding the perfect campsite.

 At its best, camping is like going to a resort, except cheaper.

 You've got everything you need to have fun, except a roof.
-In Grand Marais, the municipal campground is right on the Lake Superior harbor and next to a folk school.
+In Grand Marais in northeast Minnesota, the municipal campground is right on the Lake Superior harbor and next to a folk school.

 On the northwest corner of Lake Superior, a 1,000-foot-high sleeping giant stretches across the horizon.

 Its mesmerized onlookers for millennia.
 In 2007, Canadian Broadcasting Corp. listeners voted it No. 1 of Seven Wonders of Canada, far outpolling Niagara Falls.

 From Hillcrest Park in Thunder Bay, it looks exactly like a cigar-store Indian, with a square jaw and arms folded over a powerful chest.

 Had it with mosquitoes?
 Head for southeast Minnesota.

 That's karst country, where porous limestone lies just under the surface and rain sinks into fast-moving underground streams that are chilled to 48 degrees when they run through the many cave systems.

 Trout like it, but mosquitoes don't.
 There's no standing water, so there's nowhere for them to breed.